 How Does a Root Canal Work?

-A root canal treatment involves removing the pulp (soft tissue) from inside of the tooth and sealing the remaining hollow to prevent infection.
+A root canal treatment in Warrnambool involves removing the pulp (soft tissue) from inside of the tooth and sealing the remaining hollow to prevent infection.

 The soft tissue of your tooth is a nerve in the root canal, which is a thin canal running from below the crown to the tip of the root of your tooth.

 Your dentist will administer a local anaesthetic to prevent any sensation of pain or discomfort during treatment.

 A small hole will be created in the crown of your tooth and all of the dead or infected pulp removed from the inside of your tooth.